Orthospinology is a subspecialty of chiropractic healthcare targeted to the upper cervical spine.

 • Poor posture, including during sleep or work

-• Traumatic spine or head injury (sports injuries, motor vehicle accidents, falls, etc.)
+• Traumatic spine or head injury (sports injuries, motor vehicle accidents, falls)

-• Repeated “minor” injuries to the spine (sitting all day, staring down at phones, etc)
+• Repeated “minor” injuries to the spine (chronically wrong lifting, staring down at phones)

 • A long, stressful labor

 What happens when C2 is out of alignment?
 When the C2 (axis) is out of alignment, you can expect pain, numbness, weakness, or even loss of bladder/bowel control.
-You should seek upper cervical chiropractic care to correct C2 misalignment to avoid chronic health problems and long-term complications.
+You should seek upper cervical chiropractic care to correct C2 misalignment and avoid chronic health problems or long-term complications.

 What to Expect During Orthospinology Treatment

-During orthospinology treatment, you can expect an initial consultation.
-On your first visit, many upper cervical chiropractors will not administer an adjustment.
-Precise analysis and diagnostics are essential to orthospinology, so the chiropractor often wants a few days to process the results.
+During the orthospinology treatment process, expect an initial consultation.
+On your first visit, upper cervical chiropractors may not administer an adjustment.
+Precise analysis and diagnostics are crucial to orthospinology, so chiropractors often take a few days to process results.

 At Denver Upper Cervical Chiropractic, we also have a post-adjustment room for patients to relax and cool down after spinal realignment.
 Our calming post-adjustment room contains: